weronikaabednarz/SQL-and-Python/README.md

 - random - a built-in module that you can use to make random numbers,
 - datetime - module supplies classes for manipulating dates and times.

+Visualisation and modification of data in DB Browser for SQLite.

 Created tables:

 ![1](https://github.com/weronikaabednarz/SQL-and-Python/blob/main/screenshots/customers_table.jpg)